bopjesvla/sand/README.md

 # Sand

-Sand is a sandbox for Elixir.
-It is probably better than the other sandboxes for Elixir. **Nonetheless, it should not be used at this point in time.**
+Sand is a sandbox for Elixir. **It should not be used in production at this point in time.**

 Sand employs AST whitelisting and BEAM features to ensure that untrusted Elixir code can be run without side effects, that memory and CPU usage are limited, and that the atom table is not filled.